mindyschwab/Wino-MEN-Stack-App/README.md

     2. reviews (review model that references wines)
 - Wines schema will be used to make a model with all 7 RESTful routes and full CRUD.
 - Application will be styled professionally and have responsive design.
-- App will be hosted on Heroku by March 17, 2023
+- App will be hosted on Heroku

 ## Stretch Goals (How your specific project look & behave *AFTER* you accomplish MVP)
+- Use a new CSS framework like Skeleton or Materialize: complete - used tailwind and DaisyUI
+- EJS partial for wine card: complete
+- Wine ratings: add all ratings and average, display on details page: complete
+- Ability to edit wine reviews
-- allow users to create lists that users can add their favorite wines to
+- Allow users to create lists that users can add their favorite wines to
 - Allow users to "favorite" wines which add them to a list that they can access
-- EJS partial for wine card: complete
 - Home page: load more wines on scroll or carosel of featured wines
-- Wine ratings: add all ratings and average, display on details page
-- Ability to edit wine reviews
-- Use a new CSS framework like Skeleton or Materialize: complete - used tailwind and DaisyUI

  ## Descriptions of any Unsolved problems or major hurdles you had to overcome
+ - learning how to install and use Tailwind has a new CSS framework was very challenging and took a large amount of time to get inital pages set up.
+Once I figured it out the first view and form styling, it was easier to implement.